Generalized Mercer Kernels and Reproducing Kernel Banach Spaces: Min Kernels

 \section{Min Kernels}

 \sectionmark{Min Kernels}

 In this section, we investigate the use of the min kernel in constructing the $p$-norm RKBSs.
-We first consider the min kernel with the homogeneous boundary condition on $[0,1]$ defined by
+We first recall the min kernel with the homogeneous boundary condition on $[0,1]$ defined by

-The min kernel $\Phi_1$ has the absolutely and uniformly convergent representation
+The min kernel $\Psi_1$ has the absolutely and uniformly convergent representation

 expanded by its positive eigenvalues and continuous eigenfunctions